 A Kyokushin black belt stands on its own and is generally respected worldwide.

-Kuro Obi dojo is part of the International Federation of Karate Kyokushinkai Australia Inc. (IFKKA), a NSW registered not-for-profit association formed for the benefit of all its students.
-The IFKKA in turn is the Australian branch of the International Federation of Karate, with 10th Dan Hanshi Steve Arneil as the President, and based in the UK.
-Click on the red and blue logos on this page to go to the respective pages for these organisations.
+Kuro Obi dojo is part of the International Federation of Karate Australia Inc. (IFK Australia), a NSW registered not-for-profit association formed for the benefit of all its students.
+IFK Australia in turn is the Australian branch of the International Federation of Karate, with 10th Dan Hanshi Steve Arneil as the President, and based in the UK, and with affiliations in over 50 countries worldwide.
+Click on the logos on this page to go to the respective pages for these organisations.